pyecharts/pyecharts/docs/en-us/charts_base.md

 add(name, attr, value, radius=None, center=None, rosetype=None, **kwargs)
 ```
 * name -> str
-    Series name used for displaying in tooltip and filtering with legend,or updaing data and configuration with setOption.
+    Series name used for displaying in tooltip and filtering with legend, or updaing data and configuration with setOption.

 * attr -> list
     name of attribute
 * value -> list
     value of attribute

 * radius -> list
     default -> [0, 75]
     Radius of Pie chart, the first of which is inner radius, and the second is outer radius.
     Percentage is supported.
-When set in percentage,it's relative to the smaller size between height and width of the container.
+When set in percentage, it's relative to the smaller size between height and width of the container.

 * center -> list
     default -> [50, 50]
     Center position of Pie chart, the first of which is the horizontal position,and the second is the vertical position.
     Percentage is supported.
-When set in percentage, the item is relative to the container width,and the second item to the height.
+When set in percentage, the item is relative to the container width, and the second item to the height.

 * rosetype -> str
     default -> 'radius'
     Whether to show as Nightingale chart, which distinguishs data through radius.
 There are 2 optional modes: